-For policies specific to the Bachelor of Science in Nursing at the Orlando (Lake Mary), Florida campus, please see its Program Information section
+For policies specific to the Accelerated Bachelor of Science in Nursing, please see its Program Information section

 ECPI University receives admissions applications throughout the year and classes begin every five weeks.
 Careful consideration is given to each applicant's qualifications in the following areas: academic potential, readiness, personal motivation, and goals.
 It is the University's goal to facilitate an effective and applicant-friendly admissions process.
 Admissions Advisors are available to assist prospective students in this process.